Learn more about studying biomedical engineering at the McKelvey School of Engineering.

 The Bachelor of Science in Biomedical Engineering requires completion of the courses in the core curriculum, four upper-level engineering electives (tier), five humanity/social science electives and two general electives.
 Students in BME may also receive up to six units of academic credit for a research or design project.

 Students majoring in biomedical engineering may choose to double major within the McKelvey School of Engineering, leading to a second professional Bachelor of Science degree in one of the other engineering disciplines in four years.
-A degree in biomedical engineering combined with a professional degree in one of the traditional engineering disciplines can be expected to enhance employment options in the industry.

 Depending upon the second major chosen, total unit requirements may range from 140 to 148 (or fewer if the student enters with AP credits).
 Hence, some summer work may be necessary in order to complete a double major within four academic years.
 To determine the specific requirements to be satisfied for both degrees, students are urged to consult with an adviser in the second department and their four-year adviser as early as possible.